jotoft/llic_rs/LLIC_FORMAT_SPEC.md

 # LLIC Compressed Image Format Specification

+**Note**: This specification has been reverse-engineered from the original C++ implementation by Peter Rundberg.
+It is not an official specification but rather aims to document the format as implemented in the reference code.
+The format and this documentation should be considered experimental.

 ## Overview

 LLIC (Lossy and Lossless Image Compression) is a fast grayscale image compression format that supports